Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Integrated AC-RL Solutions: Problem 2

 For the system in \eqref{equ:extended_match_sys} with Assumption~\ref{assum:extended_match}, we now propose an AC-RL controller.
 We first consider a control-affine reference system, similar to \eqref{equ:control_affine}, of the form,

 Given an initial condition $X_0$, $U_r(t)$ minimizes the cost function given in \eqref{eq:optimal_control} where $x(t)$ and $u(t)$ are replaced by $X(t)$ and $U(t)$, respectively.
-The reference input $U_r(t)$ can be constructed using the offline RL-based approach in Section~\ref{sec:prob-offline}.
-Rather than requiring an equilibrium point $(X_0, U_0)$, or Assumption~\ref{a1},~\ref{a2}, or \ref{a4}, we introduce the following assumption:
+The reference input $U_r(t)$ can be constructed using the offline RL-based approach in Section \ref{sec:prob-offline}.
+In addition to Assumption \ref{rl_policy} and \ref{a3}, we introduce the following assumption: